hanna-greaves/Token-Says/README.md

 * **Token Says:** Use this to bypass randomization.
 Type in here what the token will say.
 For audio files, this is the name of the file to play for the given playlist or, if no playlist is included, this is the actual path to the audio file.
 * **Playlist Name/Rollable Table Name:** The name of the rollable table or playlist.
 This can be left blank for rollable table sayings if you have entered something in the 'Token Says' field.
 * **Compendium:** choose the compendium from which the roll table or playlist will be found.
 Note that this overrides your default compendium set in your Token Says settings.
 If you have selected in your settings to search your world's playlists or rollable tables first, those will be searched before going to this compendium.
 This can be left blank for rollable table sayings if you have entered something in the 'Token Says' field.
+* **Play:** when playlist or rollable table are involved, define whether entries are played in sequential order, one entry per trigger, or randomly.
+If sequentially, set whether list/table loops after the final entry has played or if sayings no longer generate.
 * **Delay:** add a time, in milliseconds, to wait between the generating action and the saying.
 Note that delays due to accessing compendium content and rolling on compendiums may add to this delay.
 * **Volume:** Set the volume for this saying.
 * **Only While Moving:** This toggle is available for the Action Type of Token Movement Start for audio sayings.
 The sound will play from the time when the token begins movement up to the time when the token stops movement.
 Useful for things like audible footsteps.